Yuvraj-kadale/Yuvraj-kadale/README.md

 ### Hello!!
 Yuvraj Kadale here 👋

-- 🔭 I’m currently working at Quantel as Student trainee
+- 🔭 I’m currently working at Hackins code as a contributor for CH20
 - 🌱 I’m currently learning AIoT
 - 🤔 I’m looking for help from backend developers
 - 💬 Ask me about IoT & Embedded systems